Trump’s White House chief of staff pleads not guilty in Georgia case

 Former US President Donald Trump’s White House chief of staff has pleaded not guilty to criminal charges in the state of Georgia, where the ex-president and 18 allies are accused of seeking to subvert the 2020 election results.

-Mark Meadows on Tuesday also waived a formal arraignment in the case, joining Trump and several others in skipping the court hearings that had been scheduled for this week in Fulton County Superior Court in Atlanta.
+Mark Meadows on Tuesday also waived a formal arraignment in the case, joining Trump and the other co-defendants in skipping the court hearings that had been scheduled for this week in Fulton County Superior Court in Atlanta.

 The move allows Trump and his co-accused to avoid arraignments on Wednesday that likely would have attracted large crowds of journalists, as well as supporters and detractors of the former United States president.